Magnetron85/Radiology-Right-Click/README.md

 - **Dark mode** — flips title bars, popup menus, and dialogs to a dark palette (uses Windows' native immersive dark mode plus the undocumented `uxtheme!SetPreferredAppMode` for popup menus, the same mechanism File Explorer and RegEdit use).
 - **Show citations in output** — toggles the in-line journal citations on each result.
 - **Show arterial age** — toggles the MESA arterial age line on the calcium score output.
-- **Calculator visibility** — 15 checkboxes, one per toggleable calculator.
+- **Calculator visibility** — one checkbox per toggleable calculator (including the v2.1 RADS classifiers).
 Compare / Sort Measurement Sizes are always visible.
 - **Menu sorting** — `alphabetical` (default, case-insensitive by title), `frequency` (most-used first, alphabetical for ties), or `none` (registry order).
 - **Right-click modifier** — `none` (plain right-click), `Ctrl` (default), `Alt`, or `Shift`.
 Determines what combination opens the helper menu.
 - **References...** — opens the reference manager (see below).